Monitoring

 Performance Optimization

-Use monitoring data to optimize:
+Use monitoring data to optimize your deployments:

 If latency is too high: